Boyz n the Hood: Production

+John Singleton wrote Boyz n the Hood based on his own life and that of people he knew.

 Singleton wrote the film based on his own life and that of people he knew.
 When applying for film school, one of the questions on the application form was to describe "three ideas for films".
 One of the ideas Singleton composed was titled Summer of 84, which later evolved into Boyz n the Hood.
 During writing, Singleton was influenced by the 1986 film Stand by Me, which inspired both an early scene where four young boys take a trip to see a dead body and the closing fade-out of main character Doughboy.

 Upon completion, Singleton was protective of his script, insisting that he be the one to direct the project, later explaining at a retrospective screening of the film "I wasn't going to have somebody from Idaho or Encino direct this movie."
 He sold the script to Columbia Pictures in 1990, who greenlit the film immediately out of interest in making a film similar to the comedy-drama film Do the Right Thing (1989).

 The role of Doughboy was written specially for Ice Cube, whom Singleton met while working as an intern at The Arsenio Hall Show.
 Singleton also noted the studio was unaware of Ice Cube's standing as a member of rap group N.W.A.
 Singleton claims Gooding and Chestnut were cast because they were the first ones who showed up to auditions, while Fishburne was cast after Singleton met him on the set of Pee-wee's Playhouse, where Singleton worked as a production assistant and security guard.

 Long grew up in the area the film depicts and has said, "It was important as a young actor to me that this feels real because I knew what it was like go home from school and hear gunshots at night."
 Bassett referred to Singleton as her "little brother" on set.
 "I'd been in LA for about three years and I was trying, trying, trying to do films," she said.
 "We talked, I auditioned and he gave me a shot.
 I've been waiting to work with him ever[sic] since."

 The film was shot in sequence, with Singleton later noting that as the film goes on, the camera work gets better as Singleton was finding his foothold as a director.
 He has a cameo in the film, appearing as a mailman handing over mail to Brenda as Doughboy and Ricky are having a scuffle in the front yard.
 Filming began on October 1, 1990, in South Central Los Angeles, with several gang members serving as consultants, on "wardrobe, vocal emphasis and dialogue changes" to ensure authenticity.

 Reception and legacy

+Box office

+Boyz n the Hood was released in North America on July 12, 1991.
+It made $10 million in its opening weekend from 829 theaters, debuting at #3 at the box office.
+It finished its run with $57.5 million.